Le Taha’a

 Polynesian fine dining is the reason to choose it, not breadth

 Le Taha'a makes sense when the table wants a refined island meal and is comfortable choosing on the basis of cuisine, chef, recognition rather than detailed public menu specifics.
-There is no verified à la carte detail, tasting-menu structure, beverage-list depth, or price range to use as a hard value call, so the recommendation rests on category and recognition rather than item-by-item menu confidence.
+The recommendation rests on category and recognition rather than item-by-item menu confidence.
 That matters: if value-per-dish is the priority, compare it against Hawaiki Nui first.
 If the goal is a Polynesian fine-dining meal, Le Taha'a is the stronger fit.

 Book it for a special occasion; cross-shop if the plan is casual

 The venue is an easy recommendation for diners who want a polished meal anchored in Tahaa rather than a more casual plan.
-It is less compelling for diners who want transparent pricing before choosing, confirmed beverage details, or a lower-ceremony local room.
+It is less compelling for diners who want transparent pricing before choosing, detailed beverage credentials, or a lower-ceremony local room.
 In those cases, compare other choices before locking the plan.

 Against a broader dining set, Le Taha'a is more about Polynesian fine dining than broad variety.
 If the itinerary also includes other islands, compare dining options by route, mood, how polished the meal should feel.
 For Le Taha'a itself, the decision is simple: choose it for a refined occasion in Tahaa, or choose another option if the plan calls for something more relaxed.